Senators Reintroduce Bill to Clear Space Junk, Protect Space Operations

-A bipartisan group of senators has reintroduced legislation that would establish a first-of-its-kind demonstration program to reduce the nearly one million of pieces of space junk in orbit.
+A bipartisan group of senators has reintroduced legislation that would establish a first-of-its-kind demonstration program to reduce the nearly one million pieces of space junk in orbit.

 Sens.
 John Hickenlooper, D-Colo., Maria Cantwell, D-Wash., Cynthia Lummis, R-Wyo., Kyrsten Sinema, I-Ariz., Roger Wicker, R-Miss., and Dianne Feinstein, D-Calif., first introduced the Orbital Sustainability (ORBITS) Act in September 2022.
 The ORBITS Act unanimously passed the Senate in December 2022 at the end of the 117th Congress.
 There was no companion bill in the House.